What Tax Category Is Home Decor

 READ

-How to Decorate a Small Home
+How to Decorate Galleries of Home

 As such, navigating the various state and local tax considerations for home decor is a complex but necessary aspect of managing the financial implications of buying, selling, or running a business related to interior design and decoration.